1736 Assistant Director of Publications

 10. Provides continuity of management for the Office of Publications by assuming the duties and responsibilities of the Director of Publications during absences or when directed.

-12. Contributes to the overall success of the Office of University Relations by performing other essential duties and responsibilities as assigned.
+13. Contributes to the overall success of the Division of Marketing and Communications by performing other essential duties and responsibilities as assigned.

 The Assistant Director of Publications is supervised by the Director of Publications and supervises student employees and assists the Director in supervising full-time employees.